simonschwingel/azure-enterprise-usagedata/README.md

 # azure-enterprise-usagedata
 template for an logic app which fetches the Azure usage data of an Azure enrollment on a monthly recurrance and drops a CSV file into an Azure File Service account.
+To access the files with the Azure usage data:
+1. in Azure portal go to the resource group you deployed to
+2. click on the name of the storage account
+3. in the storage account overview blade, click on the tile 'Files'
+4. In the file service blade, click on the file share named 'usage'
+5. click on the file you want to download and select download from the context menu

 ## Deploy to Azure